jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 And that was no different this day.
 As Lucy walks into the office, `Kitten` starts to meouw.
 But not like a normal cat does.
 To Lucy, it felt like something was wrong.
 Somehow, the cat wanted to say something other than play or ask for food.
-The cat insisted on going inside the office, by scratchin its paws against the glass.
+The cat insisted on going inside the office, by scratching its paws against the glass.
 As Lucy lets him in, the cat jumps and runs straight into her desk and there he goes silent and begins to look at a corner where the bookcase was.